DrDanielh/UiAbot/docs/src/Overview.rst

 Acknowledgment
 --------------
-Inspired by Turtlebot3, Prof. Dr. Daniel Hagen developed the UiAbot from 2021 to 2022 in collaboration with Mechatronics students.
-Funding for the necessary equipment and development of this mobile robot platform was generously provided by the Mechatronics Section at the University of Agder.
+Inspired by TurtleBot3, Prof. Dr. `Daniel Hagen <https://www.uia.no/en/kk/profile/danielh>`_ developed the UiAbot from 2021 to 2022 in collaboration with Mechatronics students.
+Funding for the necessary equipment and the development of this mobile robot platform was generously provided by the Mechatronics Section at the University of Agder.